Updated for January 2020

 Characteristic data and behavioral data combine to provide authentic insights about real prospects and customers.
 A real world example would be in lead scoring - Imagine you have two leads:

-Two very good leads and whilst Lead B should be passed to sales immediately as an SQL, Lead A should be nurtured as a Marketing Qualified Lead and should receive related information to their application of interest.
+Two very good leads and whilst Charlie the CEO should be passed to sales immediately as an SQL, Vicky the VP should be nurtured as a Marketing Qualified Lead and should receive related information to her application of interest.
+This simple example demonstrates how lead scoring can be scaled.
+Any combined score over say 80% should go through as a Sales Qualified Lead, you can always modify this threshold later.

 How Do Companies Use Data for Marketing?